Gangvaa

 Gangvaa is a 1984 Indian Hindi-language film directed by Rajasekhar, starring Rajinikanth and Shabana Azmi.
 It is a remake of Rajasekhar's 1983 Tamil film Malaiyoor Mambattiyan.
+The film had a successful run of over 50 weeks and more than 100 days at the Bombay Plaza theater.

 Plot

-The basic injustice at the core of Gangvaa is the way the landed classes take advantage of ordinary village folk.
+The basic injustice at the core of Gangvaa is the way the land owning classes take advantage of ordinary village folk.
 Early on in the film, a work crew finds a pot full of gold coins and Thakur Mahendra Singh (Amrish Puri) confiscates them to add to his already massive wealth.
-Enter Gangvaa (Rajnikanth) to save the day; Gangvaa kills Zamindar and his goons.
-Gangvaa puts together a band of the men who had suffered under the Zamindar's tyranny.
+Gangvaa (Rajnikanth) kills the Zamindar and his goons.
+Gangvaa puts together a band of men who had suffered under the Zamindar's tyranny.
 Together they hang out in the wilderness and perform Robin-Hood-esque raids for the sake of vigilante justice.
 At some point Jamna (Shabana Azmi) encounters Gangvaa and is smitten.
 Then a village girl accuses Gangvaa of rape, and Jamna is enraged – it is here that she gets down to find the truth.
-It turns out that the rape was actually done by a totally different guy named Gangvaa (Raza Murad), and righting this wrong wins Jamna back for our hero, but makes him a new set of enemies that he spends the rest of the film fleeing from.
-Also on his tail is a police inspector (Suresh Oberoi), who cannot allow vigilante justice in his district, no matter how noble the intention.
+It turns out that the rape was actually perpetrated by a totally different guy named Gangvaa (Raza Murad), and righting this wrong helps Gangvaa win Jamna back, but this makes him a new set of enemies that he spends the rest of the film fleeing from.
+Also on his tail is a police inspector (Suresh Oberoi), who cannot allow vigilante activities in his district, irrespective of the intention.